xyproto/grimrec/README.md

 This is the "glue and rubberband" way of doing a screeen recording under Sway, but it works.

+The code is just 122 lines of Python.

 ## Example recording

 ![triangles](img/xyproto_shapes.gif)